 Only the harmless visual representation of the webpage is transmitted back to the user’s device, ensuring that any potential threats are confined to the isolated environment.

-One of the critical advantages of RBI is its ability to protect against known and unknown threats.
+One critical advantage of RBI is its ability to protect against known and unknown threats.
 Since the browsing activity is isolated from the user’s device, even if a website contains an undiscovered vulnerability or a zero-day exploit, the user’s device remains protected.
 This is particularly valuable in today’s dynamic threat landscape, where new vulnerabilities and exploits are constantly discovered.

 As organizations increasingly adopt cloud-based infrastructure and embrace remote work, Remote Browser Isolation has emerged as a critical security solution.
 By isolating web browsing activity, businesses can protect their sensitive data, intellectual property, and customer information from cyber threats.
 RBI significantly reduces the risk of successful attacks, enhances overall security posture, and provides peace of mind to organizations and individuals.